Skip to content

 Common pricing expressions:

-• Bid price: "$52,000 for a loan with $100,000 UPB" = 52% of UPB
+• Individual bid: "$52,000 for a loan with $100,000 UPB" = 52% of UPB

 • Pool pricing: "$4.2M for a pool with $8M in aggregate UPB" = 52.5% of UPB

-• UPB proration: If the actual UPB at closing differs from the tape, the purchase price adjusts proportionally
+• UPB proration: If the actual UPB at closing differs from the data tape, the purchase price adjusts proportionally

 UPB Bands